The Cheapest Car Insurance in Vermont for 2022

 How Much Coverage Do You Need in Vermont?

-Even though Vermont requires several important types of car insurance, experts and consumer groups urge you to get liability coverage of $100,000 per bodily injury and $300,000 per accident.
+Experts and consumer groups urge drivers to get liability coverage of $100,000 per person for bodily injury and $300,000 per accident.

 FAQs About Car Insurance in Vermont